 …

-Each of the access points operating as RSTA1, RSTA2, and RSTA3, announces the timing and bandwidth of its ranging availability window in its beacon in a RSTA Availability Window element for Passive TB Ranging.
+Each of the access points operating as RSTA1, RSTA2, and RSTA3, announces the timing and bandwidth of its ranging availability window for Passive TB Ranging in its beacon in a RSTA Availability Window element.
 By listening to the AP’s beacons, the PSTA is informed about the timing and bandwidth of the different RSTA availability windows for Passive TB Ranging. (#3555)